As the only canine organization in Poland is since 1938

-In 2018 the Polish Kennel Club will be the host of European Dog Show in Kielce.
+In 2018 the Polish Kennel Club was the host of European Dog Show in Warszawa.

 It organizes also sport competitions for dogs: agility, obedience, dummy, sighthounds races and coursings, companion and schutzhund championships, as well as trials and tests for hunting dogs in cooperation with Polish Hunting Association.